ironhack-labs/lab-intro-node/README.md

 ![Ironhack Logo](https://i.imgur.com/1QgrNNw.png)

-# JS | Introduction to Node
+# Introduction to NodeJS

 ## Introduction

-Today will be our first day using Node, and to practice we will create a Sorted List class.
-Ready to start?
+Today is our first day using NodeJS, so we will practice doing some basic operations. **Ready to start?**

 ## Requirements